veerendra2/endoflife_exporter/README.md

 # ⏳ End-of-Life Exporter

-A Prometheus exporter that tracks product versions and their End-of-Life (EOL) dates using the [endoflife.date](https://endoflife.date/docs/api/v1/) API.
+A Prometheus exporter that exposes product versions and their End-of-Life (EOL) dates as metrics using the [endoflife.date](https://endoflife.date/docs/api/v1/) API.
 Information is fetched only when Prometheus scrapes the `/metrics` endpoint.

 ## ⚙️ Configuration